MarkHopper24/barcodrod.io/README.md

 </p>

 ## Installation
-You can install barcodrod.io using the following methods:

-1. From the Microsoft Store [HERE](https://www.microsoft.com/store/apps/9PHMXNX36SZZ)
+Method 1: Directly from the Microsoft Store [HERE](https://www.microsoft.com/store/apps/9PHMXNX36SZZ)

-2. From Windows Package Manager using winget via command line
+Method 2: From Windows Package Manager using winget via command line
 ```
 winget install --name barcodrod.io
 ```
-3. Downloading source and building on your own in Visual Studio using the provided .sln file
+Method 3: Downloading source and building on your own in Visual Studio using the provided .sln file

 ## Usage
 Includes support for the following barcode formats: